awslabs/aws-devops-essential/README.md

 service codedeploy-agent start
 ```

-  - You can refer to [this instruction](http://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install.html) to install the CodeDeploy agent for other OSs like Amazon Linux, RHEL, Ubuntu, or Windows.
+  -You can refer to [this instruction](http://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install.html) to install the CodeDeploy agent for other OSs like Amazon Linux, RHEL, Ubuntu, or Windows.
-  - AWS CodeDeploy can deploy to both Amazon EC2 instances and on-premises instances.To know more [visit](http://docs.aws.amazon.com/codedeploy/latest/userguide/instances.html).
+  -AWS CodeDeploy can deploy to both Amazon EC2 instances and on-premises instances.To know more [visit](http://docs.aws.amazon.com/codedeploy/latest/userguide/instances.html).

 ***